-Accomodation in a large double bedroom, shared kitchen and bathroom.
+Accomodation in a large double bedroom, shared kitchen and bathroom or, depending on whether family is also staying at the same time, in a flat with your own bathroom and kitchen.
 There is a wood stove (and wood), the kitchen runs on gas while the hot water is solar.
 We share lunch, organic, vegetarian and home-made, and usually also have breakfast and dinner together, but not always (there are plenty of ingredients to make your own meals).
 Free wifi, no television.
 No smoking allowed inside the house but absolutely no problem outside.
-If you need to bring animals check with me... there is a cat here, China, and a dog, Luna.
-China is a house cat, while Luna lives outside (I am mentioning this in case you have allergies...)
+If you need to bring animals check with me... there are two cats here, China and Pralina (I am mentioning this in case you have allergies)

 In the vicinity...